dnorman/perl-DBR/demo/README.txt

    zsh> ../bin/load_meta.pl conf/dbr.conf car_dealer

-   Note that the name of the config is currently hard-coded in the scanner script to "dbrconf".
+   Note that the name of the config may be specified as a third parameter to load_meta.pl, but defaults to "dbrconf".

 7) Load the enumeration definitions.